Skip to main content

 Whatever your insurance situation may be, we want to help you find the support you need, even if it isn’t with us.
 Our team is ready to help.

-Engage Treatment Program is in-network for all IOP services with Anthem Blue Cross, Beacon of California, and MHN/Healthnet.
+Engage Treatment Program is in-network for all IOP services with Anthem Blue Cross, Blue Shield of California, Kaiser Permanente, Carelon (formerly Beacon of California), ComPsych, Unity Preferred and Healthnet (formerly MHN).
 For all others with PPO or out-of-network benefits, our insurance and billing team will work diligently to access any benefits and directly bill your insurance provider, as well as determine any out-of-pocket costs before starting a program.

 Engage Treatment is not in-network for outpatient level services (ie. weekly individual therapy) and does not bill insurance directly.
 In these cases, a fee is due at service and a superbill will be provided to submit to insurance for possible reimbursement.